Iron(II) lactate

-Ferrous lactate, or iron(II) lactate, is chemical compound with idealized formula (H2O)n.
-No compound has been characterized to establish composition, purity, or structure.
+Ferrous lactate, or iron(II) lactate, are coordination complexes of iron(II) with one or more lactate ligands.
+One example is Fe(lactate)2(H2O)2(H_{2}O) where lactate is CH3CH(OH)CO2-.
+It is a colorless solid.

 Production

 Iron(II) lactate can be produced through several reactions, among which are calcium lactate with iron(II) sulfate according to the following reaction: